-- Avoid overwriting the empty spreadsheet as you will want to use it again and again, so open it and immediately use "File Save As" to save it each time with a unique name <a href="https://example.com/before/befo - Use a separate spreadsheet for each vice county, and leave a blank (or coloured) line between cards. - Data can only be added to the first worksheet "Records" (click on the tab at the bottom to move to this worksheet if you are not already in it). - The other two worksheets are protected and should not be changed.
+- Avoid overwriting the empty spreadsheet as you will want to use it again and again, so open it and immediately use "File Save As" to save it each time with a unique name before entering any records.
+A numeric sequence, such as Bloggs0001_VC67, Bloggs0002_VC68 etc., makes it easier to keep track of which records have been input and sent in. - Use a separate spreadsheet for each vice county, and leave a blank (or coloured) line between cards. - Data can only be added to the first worksheet "Records" (click on the tab at the bottom to move to this worksheet if you are not already in it). - The other two worksheets are protected and should not be changed.
 They include lists of the codes and species names used by the program which may be useful for reference. - When the records are imported to the Recorder 6 database, the columns headed in blue are used to set up Locations, those in pink set up Events and Samples (equivalent to a site visit), and those in green set up the Taxon Occurrences. - Further information on what is to be entered to each column is given in the comments along the header row.
 Position the cursor over the column headings to see them.